pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction: Introduction

 This has motivated light-field transformers~\cite{suhail2022light, du2023cross, sajjadi2021scene, sitzmann2021light}, where a ray is rendered by embedding it into a query token and a color is obtained via cross-attention over image tokens.
 While significantly faster than volume rendering, such methods are still far from real-time.
 Additionally, they do not reconstruct 3D scene representations that can be edited or exported for downstream tasks in vision and graphics.

-Meanwhile, recent work on single-scene novel view synthesis has shown that it is possible to use a scene parameterization based on 3D Gaussian primitives to enable real-time rendering with little memory cost via rasterization-based volume rendering~\cite{kerbl20233d}.
+Meanwhile, recent work on single-scene novel view synthesis has shown that it is possible to use 3D Gaussian primitives to enable real-time rendering with little memory cost via rasterization-based volume rendering~\cite{kerbl20233d}.

 We present pixelSplat, which brings the benefits of a primitive-based 3D representation---fast and memory-efficient rendering as well as interpretable 3D structure---to generalizable view synthesis.
 This is no straightforward task.
 First, in real-world datasets, camera poses are only reconstructed up to an arbitrary scale factor.
 We address this by designing a multi-view epipolar transformer that reliably infers this per-scene scale factor.
-Next, optimizing primitive parameters directly via gradient descent further suffers from local minima.
+Next, optimizing primitive parameters directly via gradient descent suffers from local minima.
 In the single-scene case, this can be addressed via non-differentiable pruning and division heuristics~\cite{kerbl20233d}.
-In contrast, in the generalizable case, we need to back-propagate gradients through the representation and thus cannot rely on any non-differentiable operations that spawn or delete Gaussian primitives.
+In contrast, in the generalizable case, we need to back-propagate gradients through the representation and thus cannot rely on non-differentiable operations.

 We thus propose a method by which Gaussian primitives can implicitly be spawned or deleted during training, avoiding local minima, but which nevertheless maintains gradient flow.
 Specifically, we parameterize the positions (i.e., means) of Gaussians \emph{implicitly} via dense probability distributions predicted by our encoder.
 In each forward pass, we sample Gaussian primitive locations from this distribution.
 We make the sampling operation differentiable via a reparameterization trick that couples the density of a sampled Gaussian primitive to the probability of that location.
-When receiving a gradient that would increase the opacity of a Gaussian at some 3D location, our model also increases the probability that the Gaussian will be sampled at that location again in the future.
+When receiving a gradient that would increase the opacity of a Gaussian at a 3D location, our model increases the probability that the Gaussian will be sampled at that location again in the future.